Amateur radio station N0XMZ.

 Hidden servers and switch

-A close-up of the two Dell servers, a switch, and an appliance computer called a "Clearbox" which has been re-purposed to serve as an APRS gateway.
-It also controls one of the several webcams I use for my home security system.
-This system uploads video to the same server that hosts this website whenever it detects motion.
+A close-up of the two Dell servers (no longer in use), a switch (has also been replaced), and an appliance computer called a "Clearbox" which has been re-purposed to serve as an APRS gateway.
+I really should update this picture some day...

 The Commodore 64